egmncyln/b2b-application/README.md

 # B2bApplication

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.12.
+This is a simple shopping list example project.

+Application state was managed with Ngrx.

+Unit tests are written with karma-jasmine.

 ## Development server